 Charlottes’ Kitchen was established in late 2015 and is bought to you by the rascals and reprobates from the Duke of Marlborough Hotel.
 A totally different experience from the Duke which is steeped in history and tradition, Charlotte’s Kitchen brings a social contemporary dining experience to the Bay of Islands – a funky fun atmosphere for casual dining and drinking.
+Take a tour and see what you're missing!

 And if you’re wondering - as many do – Charlotte’s Kitchen was inspired by Charlotte Badger and some amazing artwork by Lester Hall.
 And who is Charlotte Badger?